mbinjavaid/graphxform/README.md

-# Graph transformer for computer-aided design of biphasic reaction solvents
+# GraphXForm: Graph transformer for computer-aided molecular design with application to extraction

-This is the repository for the paper **[Graph transformer for computer-aided design of biphasic reaction solvents](arxiv.org)**.
+This is the repository for the paper **[GraphXForm: Graph transformer for computer-aided molecular design with application to extraction](arxiv.org)**.

 ## Preliminary note on structure